Grass seed by region

 - Water requirements.

 Regionally Designed Grass Blends

 The first thing to determine is whether you live in a region with a climate that is best for a warm-season grass or a cool-season grass.
 Warm-season species are heat tolerant but they go dormant quickly once the temperature starts to drop.
-Cool-season speciees do very well in cool or cold weather, but they require a lot of irrigation to stay green in high summer temperatures.
+Cool-season species do very well in cold weather, but they require a lot of irrigation to stay green in high summer temperatures.
 Once you have determined the best grass seed type for your climate, you can then select the appropriate species based on your needs and preferences.

 Warm-season grass seeds

 - Bermuda grass: Bermuda is a lawn that is very drought tolerant and great for high traffic lawns.
 It does not require frequent watering and it can grow in a variety of soils, from sandy to clay.
 It requires lots of direct sunlight to grow, so it is not very tolerant of shade, and it has a low tolerance for cold temperatures as well.